heiner/heiner.github.com/_posts/2021-04-14-gompertz-annuities-and-special-functions.markdown

 for Your Retirement_.

-Some insurance contracts allow the pensioner to decide between a lump sum payment or an annuity; this formula can help to decide between these options.
+Some insurance contracts allow the pensioner to decide between a lump sum payment or an annuity; this formula can help to compare these two options.
 Some contracts provide payments until death, but with a minimum of (say) 10 years.
 Replacing $$p_{t_0}(0), \ldots, p_{t_0}(9)$$ with $$1$$ in $$\eqref{discraf}$$ would model this situation.